ericung/topologyoffootwork/README.md

 [game01](http://github.com/ericung/game01)

-* *You have to want to learn science, technology, engineering, and mathematics in order to use it properly.* *
+*You have to want to learn science, technology, engineering, and mathematics in order to use it properly and so this provides some idea for motivation to do so.*